Borges Fiction

 A Universal History of Iniquity

 Like many of Borges’ remarks about his own writing, this genial self-effacement misdirects a reader from what is, in truth, an acute self-awareness of his development as an artist.
 In the twenty years between editions, Borges had published two masterpieces, Ficciones and El Aleph, and French translations of his work were establishing his reputation in Europe.
-In a very real way, when he returned to Historia, Borges closed the arc of a turning circle—after the 1950s, he would shift his creative focus from fiction to poetry, the literary passion that animated his youth.
-Although a few prose works in El Hacedor (1960) and The Book of Sand (1970) bear typical “Borgesian” trademarks, he would never completely return to the format and style of Ficciones.
-In fact, with the help of collaborator Adolfo Bioy Casares, Borges went on to whimsically parody his own work—the pieces found in The Chronicles of Bustos Domecq (1969) are the true “deliberate exhaustions,” deconstructing the Borgesian style by carrying its aesthetic conceits into the realm of absurdity.
+In a very real way, when Borges returned to Historia he closed the arc of a circle—after the 1950s, Borges would shift his creative focus from fiction to poetry, the literary passion that animated his youth.
+Although a few prose pieces in El Hacedor (1960) and The Book of Sand (1970) bear typical “Borgesian” elements, he would never completely return to the style of Ficciones.
+In fact, with the help of collaborator Adolfo Bioy Casares, Borges went on to whimsically parody his own work—the pieces found in The Chronicles of Bustos Domecq (1969) are the true “deliberate exhaustions,” deconstructing the Borgesian style by extending its aesthetic conceits into the realm of absurdity.

 - The Dread Redeemer Lazarus Morell